-Kids will be kids.
+Kids act like kids.
 Strapped in with nothing to do, kids will find something – anything – to play with.
-Unfortunately, several dozen kids have nearly strangled to death after finding an unused shoulder belt, and in the midst of playing with it, wrapped it around their neck.
+Unfortunately, several dozen children have nearly strangled to death after finding an unused shoulder belt, and in the midst of playing with it, wrapped it around their neck.

-You might be thinking: “Why can’t you simply unwrap the belt?”
-Virtually every seat belt found in the back seat of cars since 1996 here in the US has a locking mode – whereby when you pull the shoulder belt out to the very end, the seat belt no longer moves in and out freely, but rather will only get shorter, not longer.
-When the children play with the seat belts, they inadvertently switch the shoulder belt into this locking mode – and once in the locking mode, the belt only gets shorter, but can not be lengthened no matter how hard you pull.
-With the belt in this locking mode, it is very difficult for the child – and even the parents – to free the belt from the child’s neck (a belt cutter, knife, or scissors has been used in most cases to cut the belt and free the child).
+You might be wondering “Why can’t you simply unwrap the belt?”
+Here’s why: Virtually every seat belt found in the back seat of cars in the US since 1996 has an optional locking mode.
+This means when you pull the shoulder belt out to the very end, the seat belt no longer moves in and out freely, but rather only gets shorter and shorter.
+When a child plays with a seat belt, they can inadvertently switch the shoulder belt into this locking mode.
+Once in the locking mode, the belt only gets shorter, and can’t be lengthened no matter how hard you pull.
+With the belt in this locking mode, it’s very difficult for the child or even caregivers to free the belt from the child’s neck.
+A belt cutter, knife, or scissors has been used in most cases to cut the belt and free the child.

 The New York Times Magazine featured an article by Matt Bai, where he writes of his own harrowing experience where his 3-year-old son Ichi nearly strangled to death while playing with the unused shoulder belt in the center seat of their vehicle.
-An 8 year old boy in New York recently came very close to dying – were it not for several police officers who happened to be very nearby.
-A 5 year old girl recently came within seconds of strangling to death – and was rescued when a neighbor was able to find a pair of scissors to cut the belt free from around the child’s neck.
+An 8 year old boy in New York recently came very close to dying; luckily several police officers happened to be very nearby.
+A 5 year old girl recently came within seconds of strangling to death and was rescued when a neighbor was able to find a pair of scissors to cut the belt free from around the child’s neck.

 For kids riding in 5-point harness car seats: